 Having direct involvement in a niche community with a high concentration of likely users of your (future) product is a great idea.

 When interacting with such communities, the number one rule is to become an organic, valuable member of the community rather than interacting with it to advertise your offering.
-You need to help people without expecting anything in return and genuinely interact with people who could benefit from the solution you are offering on a 1 on 1 basis.
+You need to help people without expecting anything in return and genuinely interact with people who could benefit from the solution you are offering on a one-on-one basis.

 For example, suppose someone is not happy with a competitor.
 In that case, this is an excellent opportunity to win a customer while genuinely solving a problem (i.e., without being spammy) while at the same time understanding the issues that your target users are facing.

-Of course, this takes more effort than engaging your audience, but unlike the previous tactic, it’s practically available to anyone, not only to those who have an audience.
+Of course, this takes more effort than engaging your audience, but unlike the previous tactic, it’s practically available to anyone, not only those with an audience.

 Many niche communities are hosted in Facebook groups.
 Content Snare’s founder shared in this post how he engaged in relevant FB groups to get 25 pre-sales for his SaaS.